fluidstate-preact

 Getting Started: One-Time Setup

-, you must provide this reactive layer.
+fluidstate is designed as a layer on top of a core reactive engine.
+Before using fluidstate or fluidstate-preact, you must provide this reactive layer.
 This is typically done once at the entry point of your application.

-Here's how to set it up using fluidstate-mobx
+Here's how to set it up using fluidstate-mobx as the reactive layer:

 import { render } from "preact"; import { provideReactiveLayer } from "fluidstate"; import { getReactiveLayer } from "fluidstate-mobx"; import { App } from "./app"; // 1.
 Get the reactive layer from the provider (e.g., fluidstate-mobx) const reactiveLayer = getReactiveLayer(); // 2.
 Provide it to fluidstate.
 This enables all fluidstate features. provideReactiveLayer(reactiveLayer); // 3.
 Render your application render(<App />, document.getElementById("app"));

-With this setup complete, you can now use fluidstate-preact
+With this setup complete, you can now use fluidstate-preact's APIs in your components.

 Three Ways to Consume State

-offers three primary ways to make your components reactive, each with different trade-offs.
+fluidstate-preact offers three primary ways to make your components reactive, each with different trade-offs.

-1. useReactive
+1. useReactive Hook

-hook is a flexible way to consume reactive state.
+The useReactive hook is a flexible way to consume reactive state.
 You provide a function that reads from your state, and the hook ensures your component re-renders whenever any of the accessed state properties change.

 Here's an example of a simple counter: